Project scope and technology

 Mobile Development, UX/UI Design

 Bonacea is a large, complex project involving software and hardware.
-The main objectives are for it to be easy to set up and intuitive to use.
+The main objectives were for it to be easy to set up and intuitive to use.
 We were asked to prepare UX and UI concepts for the web and mobile interfaces.
 This time, "mobile" also meant... smartwatches.

 Here are the challenges that we faced: